 grade or Gleason score of your cancer.
 Most prostate

 cancer cells grow very slowly.
 But some types of cells grow quickly and spread

 How far your cancer has spread.
 This

 stage of your cancer.

-early.
-Unlike many other cancers, it is usually slow-growing.
+Treatment may be more successful if prostate cancer is found and treated early.
+Unlike many other cancers, prostate cancer is usually slow-growing.
 For most men, this slow growth means they have time to learn all they can

 before deciding whether to have treatment or which treatment to have.